 The Aztecs and the Mayan were the most advanced of the Native Indians living in North America before the arrival of the European explorers.
 Unfortunately as the Europeans arrived, they also brought diseases with them, leading to a massive drop in the population of the natives in the coming years.

-As these states were being formed, European immigrants came in there droves, and fast forward to today and you will find most people living in North America are descendants of immigrants from France, England, Spain, Italy and other European countries.
+As these states were being formed, European immigrants came in their droves.
+Fast forward to today and you will find most people living in North America are descendants of immigrants from France, England, Spain, Italy, and other European countries.

 North America is a continent entirely within the Northern Hemisphere and nearly all within the Western Hemisphere.

 North America is the third largest of the seven continents in size, ranking just below Asia and Africa.

 The seven continents of the world are: Europe, Asia, Australia, Africa, Antarctica, South America and North America.

 North America is the fourth most populated continent, with an estimated 579 million inhabitants.

 There are 23 countries in North America.
 They are in alphabetical order: Antigua and Barbuda, Bahamas, Barbados, Belize, Canada, Costa Rica, Cuba, Dominica, Dominican Republic, El Salvador, Grenada, Guatemala, Haiti, Honduras, Jamaica, Mexico, Nicaragua, Panama, Saint Kitts and Nevis, Saint Lucia, Saint Vincent and the Grenadines, Trinidad and Tobago and the United States.

 Greenland, the world’s largest island is also in North America, however it belongs to the European country of Denmark.

 More than half of the whole population of North America lives in the United States of America.
 Nowadays it has a population of over 328.2 million inhabitants.